Mines Website News Our Videos

 About Vulcan

 Vulcan Minerals is a precious and base metals exploration company based in St. John's Newfoundland and Labrador.
-The company has strategic land positions in multiple active Newfoundland gold and base metal exploration and development belts.
-It also holds approximately 27% of the shares in Atlas Salt Inc. (TSXV: SALT).
+The Company has strategic land positions in multiple active Newfoundland gold and base metal exploration and development belts.
+It also holds approximately 26.52% of the shares in Atlas Salt Inc. (TSXV: SALT).
 Atlas Salt is currently developing the Great Atlantic Salt mine in western Newfoundland.

-Patrick J. Laracy P.Geo., President, is the qualified person responsible for the technical contents of this news release as defined in National Instrument 43-101.
+Patrick J. Laracy P.Geo., President, is the qualified person who has reviewed and approved the technical contents of this news release as defined in National Instrument 43-101.

 We seek safe harbour.